Musicals101.com

 Stroman's inventive dances for the Broadway smash-hit Crazy for You (1992) won the Tony, Drama Desk, and Olivier awards for Best Choreography.
 She married that show's director, Mike Ockrent.
 After winning a second Tony two years later for choreographing the Hal Prince revival of Show Boat (1994), she collaborated with Ockrent on staging the lavish Lynn Ahrens- Alan Menken version of A Christmas Carol for Madison Square Garden Theater.
 Stroman's outstanding work on Big (1996) and Steel Pier (1997) was not enough to save either project.
 She created new choreography for Oklahoma!, winning acclaim for the 1998 London revival and its 2002 Broadway incarnation.

 Stroman's creative use of props (inspired by her hero, Fred Astaire) has become a proud trademark.
 Who else would make such brilliant use of ropes, swings, trombones and aluminum walkers, and yet always make sure that every dance served the dramatic needs of the show?
 Mike Ockrent's untimely death sent Stroman into a frenzy of creative activity.
 She conceived and choreographed Contact (2000), an experimental dance project that wowed the critics, won the Tony for Best Musical and brought Stroman Tonys for choreography and direction.
-That same season saw her stage an inventive revival of The Music Man (2000).
+That same season saw her stage a magnificent revival of The Music Man (2000).

 Strouse, Charles